-This SAI describes the Donoghue Forlines Risk Managed Innovation ETF and the Donoghue Forlines Tactical High Yield ETF (each a "Fund" and together, the "Funds"), each a series of TrimTabs ETF Trust ("Trust").
+This SAI describes the Donoghue Forlines Innovation ETF, Donoghue Forlines Tactical High Yield ETF and the Donoghue Forlines Yield Enhanced Real Asset ETF (each a "Fund" and together, the "Funds"), each a series of TrimTabs ETF Trust ("Trust").
 The Trust is an open-end registered management investment company under the Investment Company Act of 1940.